-Now others have incorporated the idea and hundreds, including members of 11 Northwest churches, are helping to prepare, purchase supplies for the organization in their garage.
+Now others have incorporated the idea and hundreds, including members of 11 Northwest churches, are helping to prepare, purchase and distribute the packets.
+Drury and her husband, Richard, store supplies for the organization in their garage.

-of peanut butter and crackers, a box of vitamin-fortified 100 percent fruit juice, a Life Pax encouragement card, an urgent contact/social service resource card, and one sandwich-sized resealable plastic bag.
+Each packet contains a high-protein bar, a trail mix bar, a six-pack of peanut butter and crackers, a box of vitamin-fortified 100 percent fruit juice, a Life Pax encouragement card, an urgent contact/social service resource card, and one sandwich-sized resealable plastic bag.